Chromatography is very important in the separation of compounds. Adsorption chromatography is one of the most common methods used.

 - column chromatography

 Since the principle of both is adsorption chromatography, the concept is the same.
-However, the purpose of use is different.
+However, the purpose of the use is different.

 Thin-Layer Chromatography (TLC) to Distinguish Between a Number of Substances

 In chemical experiments, you have to find out if it is a single compound or a mixture of substances.
 For example, it is quite common for organic compounds to be synthesized and produce byproducts.
-And even when you extract a compound, it’s very common to find several compounds mixed together.
+And even when you extract a compound, it’s common to find several compounds mixed together.

 However, as mentioned earlier, different compounds have different polarities and therefore rise at different speeds.
 As a result, thin layer chromatography will cause the compounds to separate on the TLC.

 Even if you do TLC, you will not be able to separate the compounds.
-Thin-layer chromatography is only a technique to determine how many compounds are in the mixture and whether the mobile phase is optimal.
+Thin-layer chromatography is a technique to determine how many compounds are in the mixture and whether the mobile phase is optimal.